 The Gwendraeth Valley is well known for its coal mining heritage as far back as the 1600s.
 Therefore, it is likely that hitherto unknown workings may be encountered within the assessment area.
+Abandoned mine workings have the potential to provide not only information regarding their construction and the method of mining employed, but also the possibility of artefact retrieval in the form of tools, machinery and trams.

-There is also the possibility of encountering medieval remains may survive in the vicinity of Carnawllon Fawr, along with possible prehistoric evidence from Carnawllon Fawr defended enclosure.
+There is also the possibility of encountering medieval remains that may survive in the vicinity of Carnawllon Fawr, along with possible prehistoric evidence from Carnawllon Fawr defended enclosure.
+The documentary reference to early coal mining in the vicinity of Carnawllon Fawr raises the probability of encountering not only shafts but also evidence for early winding gear such as windlasses, horse gins and cog and rung gins.

-Although no direct evidence has been identified, the presence of unknown features within the assessment area, cannot be discounted.
+Although no direct evidence has been identified, the presence of hitherto unknown features being present within the assessment area, cannot be discounted.

-5 ASSESSMENT OF ARCHAEOLOGICAL IMPORTANCE
+ASSESSMENT OF ARCHAEOLOGICAL IMPORTANCE